Parrot Cichlids

 Breeding

 Blood parrots will attempt to breed in an aquarium and some pairs attempt to breed very frequently (every few weeks).
 What most people find is that a pair will court, clean a nest site and then lay eggs.
-However, the eggs don't hatch in many cases.
+However, the eggs do not hatch in many cases.
 The parents will continue to care for the eggs for several days until the eggs turn white with fungus and then the parents will likely eat the eggs.

 Interestingly, recently more and more people report that their blood parrot cichlids are successfully breeding.